Serial (literature): 19th and early 20th centuries

 In France, Alexandre Dumas and Eugène Sue were masters of the serialised genre.
 The Three Musketeers and The Count of Monte Cristo each appeared as a feuilleton.
-The Count of Monte Cristo was stretched out to 139 instalments.
+The Count of Monte Cristo was stretched out to 139 installments.
 Eugène Sue's serial novel Le Juif errant increased circulation of Le Constitutionnel from 3,600 to 25,000.
 Production in book form soon followed and serialisation was one of the main reasons that nineteenth-century novels were so long.
 Authors and publishers kept the story going if it was successful since authors were paid by line and by episode.
 Gustave Flaubert's Madame Bovary was serialised in La Revue de Paris in 1856.

 Some writers were prolific.
 Alexandre Dumas wrote at an incredible pace, oftentimes writing with his partner twelve to fourteen hours a day, working on several novels for serialised publication at once.
 However, not every writer could keep up with the serial writing pace.
 Wilkie Collins, for instance, was never more than a week before publication.
-The difference in writing pace and output in large part determined the author's success, as audience appetite created a demand for further instalments.
+The difference in writing pace and output in large part determined the author's success, as audience appetite created a demand for further installments.

 In the German-speaking countries, the serialised novel was widely popularised by the weekly family magazine Die Gartenlaube, which reached a circulation of 382,000 by 1875.
 In Russia, The Russian Messenger serialised Leo Tolstoy's Anna Karenina from 1873 to 1877 and Fyodor Dostoevsky's The Brothers Karamazov from 1879 to 1880.
-In Poland, Bolesław Prus wrote several serialised novels: The Outpost (1885–86), The Doll (1887–89), The New Woman (1890–93), and his sole historical novel, Pharaoh (the latter, exceptionally, written entire over a year's time in 1894–95 and serialised only after completion, in 1895–96).
+In Poland, Bolesław Prus wrote several serialised novels: The Outpost (1885–1886), The Doll (1887–1889), The New Woman (1890–1893), and his sole historical novel, Pharaoh (the latter, exceptionally, written entire over a year's time in 1894–1895 and serialised only after completion, in 1895–1896).

 In addition, works in late Qing dynasty China had been serialised.
 The Nine-tailed Turtle was serialised from 1906 to 1910.
-Bizarre Happenings Eyewitnessed over Two Decades was serialised in Xin Xiaoshuo (T: 新小說, S: 新小说, P: Xīn Xiǎoshuō; W: Hsin Hsiao-shuo; "New Fiction"), a magazine by Liang Qichao.
-The first half of Officialdom Unmasked appeared in instalments of Shanghai Shijie Fanhua Bao, serialised there from April 1903 to June 1905.
+Bizarre Happenings Eyewitnessed over Two Decades was serialised in Xin Xiaoshuo (新小说 (新小說, Xīn Xiǎoshuō, Hsin Hsiao-shuo); "New Fiction"), a magazine by Liang Qichao.
+The first half of Officialdom Unmasked appeared in installments of Shanghai Shijie Fanhua Bao, serialised there from April 1903 to June 1905.